Mojitoapplemint/ObsidianNote/Computer Science/Reinforcement Learning 1/Dec-POMDP/Design Idea.md

 - Control Policy refers that which event should be disabled (a.k.a Which door should be closed)

 **Q)** Closed door is assumed to be opened automatically at the next time step?
+- No, still closed, they need to open it again

 ## Reward Function
 1. Have some instance variables that stores agents' state from previous time step